 A seller’s market is when there are more homebuyers in a particular area looking to purchase a home than actual houses listed for sale.
 A seller’s market usually results in rising home prices and stiffer competition among homebuyers.
 Also, home sellers will have the upper hand when it comes time to negotiate.
-However, even if the U.S. housing market is indicating a seller’s market and the competition is fierce, rest assure that you can still buy a house.
-Here are nine of the best tactics out there so when it comes time for you to make an offer, yours will rise above the rest.
+However, even if the U.S. housing market is indicating a seller’s market and the competition is fierce, rest assured that you can still buy a home.

 Be Ready to Act Instantly in a Seller’s Market

 If you’re a first-time homebuyer, one of the smartest things you can do to ensure your chances of buying the home you want is to apply for a pre-approval on a mortgage.
 Applying for a mortgage after making an offer on a house tells home sellers you may not be as motivated to buy as others.
 An underwritten pre-approval for a mortgage usually takes about 24 hours and is strongly recommended for those looking to buy and want to be competitive in a seller’s market.